Fujian: Culture

 The seventh subdivision of Min, Qiong Wen, is not spoken in Fujian.
 Hakka, another subdivision of spoken Chinese, is spoken around Longyan by the Hakka people who live there.

 As is true of other provinces, the official language in Fujian is Mandarin, which is used for communication between people of different localities, although native Fujian peoples still converse in their native languages and dialects respectively.

 Several regions of Fujian have their own form of Chinese opera.
 Min opera is popular around Fuzhou; Gaojiaxi around Jinjiang and Quanzhou; Xiangju around Zhangzhou; Fujian Nanqu throughout the south, and Puxianxi around Putian and Xianyou County.

 Fujian cuisine, with an emphasis on seafood, is one of the eight great traditions of Chinese cuisine.
-It is composed of traditions from various regions, including Fuzhou cuisine and Min Nan cuisine.
+It is composed of traditions from various regions, including Fuzhou cuisine, Taiwanese cuisine, Hokkien cuisine and Teochew cuisine.
 The most prestigious dish is Fotiaoqiang (literally "Buddha jumps over the wall"), a complex dish making use of many ingredients, including shark fin, sea cucumber, abalone and Shaoxing wine (a type of Chinese alcoholic beverage).

 Many well-known teas originate from Fujian, including oolong, Wuyi Yancha, Lapsang souchong and Fuzhou jasmine tea.
 Indeed, the tea processing techniques for three major classes of tea, namely, oolong, white tea, and black tea were all developed in the province.
 Fujian tea ceremony is an elaborate way of preparing and serving tea.
 The English word "tea" is borrowed from Hokkien.
 Mandarin and Cantonese pronounce the word chá.

 Nanyin is a popular form of music of Fujian.

 Fuzhou bodiless lacquer ware, a noted type of lacquer ware, is noted for using a body of clay and/or plaster to form its shape; the body later removed.
 Fuzhou is also known for Shoushan stone carvings.